General-purpose bomb: Soviet and Russian

 Both the 54 and 62 series designs remain in use.
 The most common of these are the FAB-100, FAB-250, FAB-500, and FAB-1500, roughly corresponding to the U.S. Mark 80 series.
 These have seen widespread service in Russia, Warsaw Pact nations, and various export countries.

 Larger bombs with less streamlined shapes also remained in the Soviet arsenal, primarily for use by heavy bombers.
 In the Iran–Iraq War, FAB-5000 (5,000 kg) and FAB-9000 (9,000 kg) bombs were dropped by Iraqi Air Force Tupolev Tu-22 bombers, generally against large, fixed targets in Iran.
 In Afghanistan in the 1980s, Soviet Tupolev Tu-16 and Tupolev Tu-22M bombers used massive FAB-1500, FAB-3000, FAB-5000NG, and FAB-9000 bombs to devastating effect during the Panjshir offensives.
 More recently, many Russian FAB-500 and FAB-1500 general-purpose bombs were converted to precision munitions through the addition of mass-produced so-called UMPK kits, which add battery-powered electrically actuated pop-out wings and flight control surfaces as well as guidance electronics, all of whose addition turns unguided gravity bombs into smart bombs with a glide ratio comparable to that of the Space Shuttle.

 On 20 June 2024, Russia claimed that it used, for the first time, a FAB-3000 modified with a guidance wing kit near Lyptsi in Kharkiv Oblast.
 Russian media claimed that it was aimed at Ukrainian soldiers, Ukraine claimed that it narrowly missed a hospital.
 Russia announced that it was restarting production of the FAB-3000 in March 2024.
 More purported uses of the bomb in the same region took place in the next days with videos appeared online.
-The Russian Ministry of Defense officially announced the use of the bomb on 14 July 2024 by publishing a video which showed a Su-34 tactical bomber launching it.
+The Russian Ministry of Defense officially announced the use of the bomb on 14 July 2024 by publishing a video which showed an Su-34 tactical bomber launching it.